JP / EN / PT

 Have you ever felt this in everyday life?

-Tracking each expense is tedious, it’s hard to grasp the total cost, and the more information you gather, the harder it becomes to decide—so nothing moves forward.
+Tracking each expense is tedious, the total is hard to understand, and the more options you collect, the harder it becomes to decide.

-To solve that, I built Kaimono, a web app for shopping planning and budget management.
+To address that problem, I built Kaimono, a localized web application for shopping planning, budget visibility, and collaboration.

-Kaimono is open source and can be run locally with npm + Docker:
+Kaimono can be run locally with npm and Docker:

 npm install